GalarianRapidash2345/Algorithms-and-Data-Structures/README.md

 The overall development process consists of initializing a new data structure test, a new algorithm test, refining the CanAddToEmptyVector test, and an exception test.
 I implemented the latest tests and used C++ coding standards to improve the artifact within the new source files I created.
 My outcome-coverage plans' updates include instantiating a new class for the unique collection data structure and starting a new testing environment that will allow the enhancement source files to execute.
 Reflecting on enhancing the artifact, I gained a broader understanding of how to implement algorithms and data structures.
 As I was creating and improving the artifact, I learned to use coding standards, unit tests, and analysis tools to verify the initialization of data structures and algorithms.
 In addition, I learned how to test more significant amounts of data within a collection.
 When creating the enhancements, I faced several testing issues and typed errors when initializing the new tests.
 I resolved the testing issues by deallocating the data structure test instead of adding more data.
 In addition, I fixed the type errors by using the command size() to initialize data instead of retrieving the data with the command get().
 By resolving the challenges, it is conclusive that I have gained the skills to use algorithms and data structures in advanced applications.

-## Optional
-Find the CppChecker analysis [here.](https://github.com/GalarianRapidash2345/Enhancement-Two/blob/main/CS%20499%20Algorithms%20Enhancement%202.xml)

 Reflecting on the enhancements for artifact two, I gained experiences in stakeholder decision-making, working in collaborative environments, and communication.
 Other experiences include approaches to solving complex logic problems, the designing and evaluating of computing solutions, and the development of a security mindset for this artifact.
-For stakeholder decision-making, I used coding standards, created documentation within the enhanced artifact, and implemented a policy.
+I used coding standards for stakeholder decision-making, created documentation within the enhanced artifact, and implemented a policy.
 In addition, I incorporated the feedback to clean the artifact while working in a collaborative environment.
 I then worked on readability and formatting for my experience with communication.
-For the approaches to solving complex logic problems, I created pseudocode and discussed my approaches in the code review page of this ePortfolio.
-In addition, I designed and evaluated computing solutions based from the approaches and utilizing tools such as CppChecker.
-I then developed a security mindset by implementing unit tests, input validation, and by refining the classes and objects within the artifact.
-These experiences solidify my abilities for the algorithms and data structures category.
+For the approaches to solving complex logic problems, I created pseudocode and discussed my strategies on the code review page of this ePortfolio.
+In addition, I designed and evaluated computing solutions based on the approaches and utilizing tools such as CppChecker.
+I then developed a security mindset by implementing unit tests, input validation, and refining the artifacts' classes and objects.
+These experiences solidified my abilities in the algorithms and data structures category.

+## Optional
+Find the CppChecker analysis [here.](https://github.com/GalarianRapidash2345/Enhancement-Two/blob/main/CS%20499%20Algorithms%20Enhancement%202.xml)

 # References